FOSS4GAcademy/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.8 and GRASS 6.4.3/Module 5 Lab.md

 + Look at the obvious.

 Water often times is represented as a single class or maybe two classes.
-To make it easier for us to understand what the classes are representing, let’s add a color composite of tm_sacsub to the map display for comparison purposes.
+To make it easier for us to understand what the classes are representing, let’s add a color composite of tm\_sacsub to the map display for comparison purposes.

-1. Click Raster->Manage colors->Create RGB [r.composite].
+1. Click Raster | Manage colors | Create RGB [r.composite].
 This will open the composite tool.
 2. Set the following options (shown in Figure 11):
-	+ Name of raster map to be used for <red>: tm_sacsub.3@Classification
+	+ Name of raster map to be used for <red>: tm\_sacsub.3@Classification
-	+ Name of raster map to be used for <green>: tm_sacsub.2@Classification
+	+ Name of raster map to be used for <green>: tm\_sacsub.2@Classification
-	+ Name of raster map to be used for <blue>: tm_sacsub.1@Classification
+	+ Name of raster map to be used for <blue>: tm\_sacsub.1@Classification
-	+ Name for output raster map: tm_sacsub_RGB
+	+ Name for output raster map: tm\_sacsub\_RGB
 	+ Add created map(s) into layer tree: checked
 3. Click ‘Run’ to execute the composite tool.